zen-js-code/navigation/README.md

 # navigation

-An example application for Navigation article
+An example application for the 'Navigation In A Component World' article